zorkind/Hellion-Rescue-Project/README.md

 Our work here is out of love for the game.

 Several modifications have been made.
-This mod is liscensed under CC BY-NC-SA 3.0.

 **Any and all money donated to the project will also be used for server hosting and hiring freelancers we deem helpful to the project.**